MENU

 Methodology

 The OSC commissioned an analysis of capital raising for Ontario SMEs for 2018-2022 from an external vendor, with Canadian and global comparisons, relying primarily on data from CB Insights and StatCan.
+The OSC expanded on the Ontario data from CB Insights to include 2023.

 Work conducted by Innovative Research Group on behalf of the OSC included: